How to make music endlessly, yet be a pain-free musician!

-The enthusiast music maker, no matter which instrument, puts in hours to years of practice and play.
-Almost 90% of all musicians develop pain or injury of some sort through playing their instrument.
+The enthusiast music maker, vocal or instrumental puts in hours to years of practice and play.
+Almost 90% develop injury or pain of some sort through their playing/singing.

 Musicians tend to wrap themselves around their instruments rather than the other way round.
 Essentially they become their instrument instead of the instrument becoming them.
 And without realizing it, so much can go wrong as time goes by.